Swimming laps will never be the same again with the PowerBreather range of snorkels

 - Exhale the majority of inhaled air only in a face-down position through the mouth, and not already in lateral position.

 Helpful Tip: The flip turn is even easier with the optional Flip Caps.
 If turning left or right, the BLIND CAP can be clipped on either side.

-The Flip Caps come included with the PowerBreather Lap Snorkel and the PowerBreather Wave Snorkel models.
+The Flip Caps come included with the PowerBreather Lap Snorkel and Wave Snorkel models.
 You'll find more details regarding how to do a Flip Turn with the PowerBreather in the User Manuals of these models.
 The video below also shows step by step how to do Flip Turns using this snorkel.

 Do this before using the PowerBreather for the first time!

 Although the PowerBreather is intuitive to use, swimmers need to become comfortable with using it before swimming.
 It's a different breathing system, so allow some time to get used to it.